dynamiciterativeprocess/DataCamp_Guided_projects/README.md

 ## Overview
 This repository contains guided projects completed as part of DataCamp courses.
 Each project is designed to reinforce the concepts covered in the respective courses and provide hands-on experience in applying data science and analytics skills.
+The Files within the notebook have all the tasks required.
+I have added my own code, so it may not be 100% the soluntion to the DataCamp solution.

 ## Structure
 The repository is organized into folders, each corresponding to a specific guided project.
 The structure is as follows: